 But right now their constant demand for attention can be trying, so ensure that you are spending enough concentrated 1-on-1 time with your little one, as this may alleviate some of the moaning for attention later on in the day.

-Whilst ensuring that you are sitting down together and reading a book, playing with a toy or doing an activity at a certain time of the day are great ways to engage with your toddler… there are other things you can do to help them feel part of what you are doing throughout the day too.
+Ensuring that you are sitting down together and reading a book, playing with a toy, or doing an activity at a certain time of the day is a great way to engage with your toddler… there are other things you can do to help them feel part of what you are doing throughout the day too.

 Include Your Toddler In Your Day